loopandlearn/news/docs/index.md

 ## Pregnancy and Diabetes

 Here we highlight sessions on technology use by pregnant women with diabetes.
-Current AID technologies may not fully meet the unique needs of pregnancy, and their effectiveness relies heavily on timely initiation, clinical support, and equitable access.
+Current Automated Insulin Delivery (AID) technologies may not fully meet the unique needs of pregnancy, and their effectiveness relies heavily on timely initiation, clinical support, and equitable access.
 Starting  AID early in pregnancy can make a meaningful difference- and it’s effective!